San Juan Puerto Rico Temple Steeple Painted

 Footings Poured for the San Juan Puerto Rico Temple

 Construction has resumed on the San Juan Puerto Rico Temple with footings being poured and rebar being set for the foundation walls.
-The south-facing temple is being constructed on the east side of the property, and the meetinghouse is being built on the west side next to The School of San Juan.
+The south-facing temple is being constructed on the east side of the property, and an ancillary building is being built on the west side next to The School of San Juan.
 Shortly after excavation for the foundation was carried out, a lockdown order was issued on March 16, 2020, in response to the COVID-19 pandemic, creating a temporary delay.
 A four-phase reopening plan for the island began in May.

 Preparing for Construction in San Juan, Puerto Rico